Starting over at 40 with nothing, on the one hand, may be a nice place to reset things. Personally, professionally, socially and environmentally.

 What should I do with my life after 40?

-More of what you like and less of what you don’t, I guess, just an idea.
+More of what you like and less of what you don’t, just an idea.

-Whatever it is, it is likely to need some money, even if just a little.
+Whatever it is, it will likely need some money, even a little.

 Far better to have a safety net in place, i.e. an emergency fund to catch you in case you fall.